zetseatZ/into-cps.github.io/simulators/overture/index.md

 - 5. Check `Overture FMU Export`
 - 6. Click Next / Finish follow the usual stuff to accept and install.

-**note current dev build has a bug on mac.
-The FMU cannot connect to the tool-wrapper during simulation.**

 ## Updating / Checking for new versions